 You may be asking: Don’t most online businesses cover business-type things, like marketing or creating apps?

 Let me point you in the direction of former teacher Susan Dugdale’s story.

-Susan’s success came from tragedy.
-Her sister’s death made her realize her love for creative writing could help others, supplement her retirement income, and allow her time with her family, all at the same time.
+Her sister’s death made her realize her love for creative writing could help others, supplement her income in retirement, and allow her time with her family, all at the same time.